Oleix/CMPSC-445-Project-1/README.md

 - **Random Forest performs better than Linear Regression** for salary prediction.

 ### 🔹 Challenges Encountered
-- **CareerBuilder restricted automated scraping**, requiring manual data addition.
+- **CareerBuilder restricted automated scraping in some cases, so I had to think of a work around
 - **Salary data inconsistencies** required cleaning.
 - **Lack of structured skill tags** in job listings.